openHBP/django-odk/README.md

 * create a group 'odk-admin' with create, read, update access on odk objects
 * Associate this group to the appropriate users

-## Upload Xforms
+## XForm Create & Load
-Connect to django-odk => **Available form** => Add and follow instructions to upload xml forms
+Connect to django-odk => **Available form** => Add and follow 4 steps:

+1. Build an XLSForm file with 3 tabs 'survey', 'choices', 'settings' [Cfr documentation](https://docs.getodk.org/xlsform/)

+2. Upload xlsx file (XForm) by clicking on 'Choose file' and Save

+3. Convert xlsx file to xml XForm compatible file

-Once it is done, you are ready to go with form encoding on your smartphone!
+From this point, you are ready to go with form encoding on your smartphone!

 > Follow [ODK instructions](https://docs.getodk.org/collect-connect/#configure-server-manually) to configure the connexion to the server

 > Get, fill-in and submit data [using ODK Collect](https://docs.getodk.org/collect-using/)

+4. If you want to get your data back in a model instead of XML content you can run the **CreateModel** step.
+It will create a model to get your submitted data in a model formatted like your xlsx form.
+Thanks [pyxform](https://github.com/XLSForm/pyxform)!
+Model creation is done into `odkdata` app.

 ## Get submitted data on server
-Go to **Submitted form** menu of your server to see submitted data
+Go to **Submitted form** menu of your server to see submitted data in XML format.

+Insert submitted data through admin module.

+Select record or set of records and choose action 'Load Submitted Data'